Sjors/nado-book/resources/utreexo.md

 But even without specialized hardware, there’s a potential speedup if the CPU can do most of the block validation work.
 A 1KB Merkle forest can easily be kept in a typical CPU cache.^[<https://en.wikipedia.org/wiki/CPU_cache>] This avoids having to ferry UTXO set information between the CPU and RAM.
 Just like using RAM to avoid physical disk reads speeds things up, so does using the CPU cache to avoid using RAM.

-In chapter @sec:assume, we described how the source code contains a hash that represents the UTXO set a given snapshot height.
+In chapter 5, we described how the source code contains a hash that represents the UTXO set a given snapshot height.
 The node still needs to obtain that UTXO set, which is several gigabytes in size, and it’d probably download it from its peers.
 With Utreexo, the UTXO set is so small that it can be put in the source code, thus removing the need to download the UTXO set for the snapshot.

 ### A Couple Tradeoffs